Berkeley-CS61B/website-sp24/labs/lab01/index.md

 (![failed](img/testFailed.png){: .inline }) indicates tests that you have failed.
 Don't worry about the doubled output; this is a strange quirk of IntelliJ.

-{: .info}
-This should look familiar.
-The test that failed on Gradescope is the same test that we see here!
-We can run these tests locally, very easily!

 {: .task}
 Fix the bug in `Arithmetic.java` so that the tests pass.